wshi9124/BK-Fish-Market/README.md

 # Features
 ######
 When a user first enters the site, the Rails backend will check if there is a session.
 If there is, it will automatically log the user in and redirect the user to the appropriate route.
+######
+The home page features a carousel.
+The first page of the carousel has the welcome message.
+If users are not logged in it will say "Welcome to B&K Fish Market" However, if they are logged in, it will say `Welcome ${user_name}`.
+The second page of the carousel
 <img width="500" alt="Screen Shot 2022-10-03 at 3 19 38 PM" src="https://user-images.githubusercontent.com/104730743/193691309-0a6f4c55-ba09-4411-9a20-5247adebead5.png">

 <img width="500" alt="Screen Shot 2022-10-03 at 3 21 50 PM" src="https://user-images.githubusercontent.com/104730743/194146393-d1b35aae-c38f-4d07-b78c-60de3f977d45.png">